cactus-bm/examples/sso/README.md

 A demo application for showing how to configure sso using aws cognito and azure ad (now called entra id).

-## The Magic

-The important point to understand is that when you call:

-`Auth.federatedSignIn()`

-Provided the request redirects to your website `Amplify.Auth` will handle everything for you as if by magic.
+## Amplify v5 vs v6 changes

+`Auth.federatedSignIn` has been renamed to `signInWithRedirect`

+`fetchAuthSession` does not throw an exception if the user is not logged in as `Auth.currentSession` did.
+However, `getCurrentUser` does throw an exception if not logged in.

 ## Cognito

 There a script, designed to be run on a mac, that will take you through the steps required to set everything up.

 You can review the commands to understand better.

+As a general rule you should not run random scripts that you found on the internet.

 The actions that you need to take in Azure Portal are given to you step-by-step.

 ## Site

-This example uses Amplify v5.
+This example uses Amplify v6.

 This is a very simple example site that will let you log in with Azure Id.